What good are likes and retweets over social media if they don’t add to your company’s bottom line?

-Tracking the number of website conversions that come from your social media accounts using classic website analytics is the single most efficient way to gauge your social-media marketing ROI, according to Kelly.
+Tracking the number of website conversions that come from your social media accounts using classic website analytics is the single most effective way to gauge your social media marketing ROI, according to Kelly.

 To do this, she suggests small-business owners use Google Analytics, a popular free website metrics tool.
 When you share a link to content on any of your social channels that drive people to your business’s website or online store, you can track how many people clicked on that link or shared it and much more via Google Analytics.

-The more you engage your followers, the more they’ll share your content, which will hopefully lead to more conversions and possibly sales, though there are not guarantees when it comes to social media.
+The more you engage your followers, the more they’ll share your content, which will hopefully lead to more conversions and possibly sales, though there are no guarantees when it comes to social media.

-There’s no one-size-fits all magic bullet when it comes to translating Facebook likes and Twitter followers to paying customers, says Poston.
+There is no one-size-fits-all magic bullet when it comes to translating Facebook likes and Twitter followers to paying customers, says Poston.
 Instead, she recommends small-business owners focus on increasing click-through and share rates for all of their social campaigns.

 If you advertise on social channels, you’ll also want to track your cost per social acquisition.
-“If your Facebook ad gets you 150,000 likes from people who never go to your website, engage with your brand or shop in your online store, it’s time to evaluate your Facebook ad spend.”
+“If your Facebook ads get you 150,000 likes from people who never go to your website, engage with your brand or shop in your online store, it’s time to evaluate your Facebook ad spend.”